 Why?
-Because it is becoming universally recognised that sleep has incredible restorative properties and working too much is detrimental both to health and the ability to produce great work.
+Because it is becoming recognised that sleep has incredible therapeutic properties and working too much is detrimental both to health and the ability to produce great work.

 “Stop snoring” has real potential and is my idea of a proper sleep niche site.
-So many people don't get enough sleep because their partner keeps them awake snoring and it's a great example of building a site out from a small niche.
+So many people don't get enough sleep because their partner keeps them awake snoring, and it's a great example of building a website out from a small niche.